rkajaria-1507/Expense-Tracker/README.md

 ## User Roles

 ### Admin
-- Has access to all features
+- Has access to all functions except expense functions such as add, delete, modify
 - Can manage users, categories, and payment methods
 - Has access to system-wide reports